FelixAugenstein/cloud-pak-for-data-tutorial-part-iii/README.md

 1. Go back to the Flow Editor by selecting ‘customer-churn-flow’ in the toolbar.
 2. Select the Type node.
-3. Select the Open command from the pop-up menu.
+3. Double-Click the node to Open.

 This provides a table that shows the features (such as fields), their kind (for example, continuous or flag), and role, along with others.